dankamongmen/notcurses/README.md

 `notcurses_stop` should be called before exiting your program to restore the terminal settings and free resources.

+notcurses does not typically generate diagnostics (aside from the intro banner and outro performance summary).
+When `stderr` is connected to the same terminal to which graphics are being printed, printing to stderr will corrupt the output.
+Setting `loglevel` to a value higher than `NCLOGLEVEL_SILENT` will cause diagnostics to be printed to `stderr`: you could ensure `stderr` is redirected if you make use of this functionality.

+It's probably wise to export `inhibit_alternate_screen` to the user (e.g. via command line option or environment variable).
+Developers and motivated users might appreciate the ability to manipulate `loglevel` and `renderfp`.
+The remaining options are typically of use only to application authors.

 The notcurses API draws almost entirely into the virtual buffers of `ncplane`s.
 Only upon a call to `notcurses_render` will the visible terminal display be